 Coliform count (10) per ml in raw milk:

 Coliform count (10) per ml in raw milk of cows related to T0, T1, T2, and T3 ranged from 00 to 00, 00 to 00, 00 to 00 and 00 to 00, respectively.
 None of the treatments shown the presence of coliforms in raw milk and it may be attributed to the adoption of good hygiene maintained before, during and after milking inside the milking barn.
-Similar observation was reported by Pandey and Prasad (2001) also who did not find presence of this group of bacteria in raw milk of pre-hand milking treatments.
+Similar observation was reported by Pandey and Prasad (2001) who did not find presence coliforms in raw milk of pre-hand milking treatments.

 Conclusion

 The present experiment was concluded with inference that the T3 (dry hand) is the best hand milking treatment to obtain low bacterial count in milk pertaining to LABC, LBC and PBC except coliform followed by T2 (use of mustard oil), T1 (coconut oil) and T0 (tap water).
 In case of PBC (102) T2 (mustard oil) is best than other treatments.
-Use of clean dry hand milking is best treatment to obtain lower bacterial counts per ml raw milk in LABC (102) and LBC (102).
-Mustard oil showed good responds against Proteolytic bacterial count (PBC) in milk than rest of the treatments.
-Therefore use of dry hand milking and application of mustard oil to the udder prior to hand milking may be recommended to the dairy farmers to produce milk of lower bacterial count in different physiological groups of bacteria.
+Use of clean dry hand milking is best treatment to obtain lower bacterial counts per ml raw milk of LABC (102) and LBC (102).
+Mustard oil showed good result against Proteolytic bacterial count (PBC) in milk than rest of the treatments.
+Therefore, use of dry hand milking and application of mustard oil to the udder prior to hand milking may be recommended to the dairy farmers to collect milk with lower bacterial count.

 References